stefanholek/kmd/README.txt

 2. Setup and tear-down of the readline completer have been moved to *preloop* and *postloop* respectively.
-Subclasses must make sure to call their parent's implementations.
+Subclasses must make sure to call their parents' implementations.

+3. Incomplete command names are automatically expanded if they are unique.

-3. Command aliases can be configured simply by extending the *aliases* dict.
+4. Command aliases can be configured by extending the *aliases* dictionary.
    Alias names apply to all *do_*, *complete_*, and *help_* attributes.

-4. Incomplete command names are automatically expanded given they are unique.

 5. Lines starting with '#' are treated as comments.
 The new *comment* method is invoked, receiving the line as argument.
 By default this method clears